Religiosity and intelligence: Studies comparing religious belief and IQ

 A 2016 re-analysis of the Zuckerman et al study, found that the negative intelligence-religiosity associations were weaker and less generalizable across time, space, samples, measures, and levels of analysis, but still robust.
 For example, the negative intelligence–religiosity association was insignificant with samples using men, pre-college participants, and taking into account grade point average.
 When other variables like education and quality of human conditions were taken into account, positive relation between IQ and disbelief in God(s) was reduced.
 According to Dutton and Van der Linden, the re-analysis had controls that were too strict (life quality index and proximity of countries) and also some of the samples used problematic proxies of religiosity, which took away from the variance in the correlations.
 As such, the reduction of significance in the negative correlation likely reflected a sample anomaly.
 They also observed that the "weak but significant" correlation of -.20 on intelligence and religiosity from the Zuckerman study was also found when comparing intelligence with other variables like education and income.

 Zuckerman et al. published an updated metanalysis in 2019 with 83 studies finding "strong evidence" of a negative correlation between religiosity and intelligence of -.20 to -.23.
 Zuckerman cautioned that the "effect size of the relation is small", not generalizable beyond the Western world and that predicting religiosity from intelligence for individuals is fallible.

 Researchers Helmuth Nyborg and Richard Lynn compared belief in God and IQs.
 Using data from a U.S. study of 6,825 adolescents, the authors found that the average IQ of atheists was 6 points higher than the average IQ of non-atheists.
 The authors also investigated the link between belief in a god and average national IQs in 137 countries.
-The authors reported a correlation of 0.60 between atheism rates and level of intelligence, which was determined to be "highly statistically significant". ('Belief in a god' is not identical to 'religiosity.'
+The authors reported a correlation of 0.60 between national IQ and disbelief in a god, which was determined to be "highly statistically significant". ('Belief in a god' is not identical to 'religiosity.'
 Some nations have high proportions of people who do not believe in a god, but who may nevertheless be highly religious, following non-theistic belief systems such as Buddhism or Taoism.)